jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 <figure>
   <img src="/perfect-days-1.webp" alt="Perfect Days" />
-  <figcaption><i>The quiet joy of structure: a life built on repetition, but also a bit of boredom.</i></figcaption>
+  <figcaption><i>The merits of structure: a life built on repetition, but also a bit of boredom.</i></figcaption>
 </figure>

 Honestly...
 I thought it was a bit boring.
 I’d put it on before bed with Stuart, and I think we’ve now collectively watched it around three times because I kept falling asleep and rewatching it.
 I’m also just sleep-deprived in general, so maybe those kinds of movies are not ideal at night.
 But anyone would agree that the pace is slow.
 The movie unfolds through watching the daily motions of Hirayama, a public toilet cleaner in Tokyo.
 It’s less about plot, and more about observing his life through repetition - his routine, habits, rituals.

 He wakes up early before dawn.
-He folds up his futon on the bamboo tatami in his orderly austere apartment and cleans up diligently.
+He folds up his futon on the bamboo tatami in his austere apartment and cleans up diligently.
 He shaves every day, trimming his moustache with tiny scissors, and rides a bicycle to work.
 He eats the same sandwich lunch on a park bench, takes photographs of trees with a film camera, and plays tic-tac-toe with a stranger by leaving the paper sheet in a crack in the bathroom.
 He listens to blues and rock ‘n’ roll on cassette tapes ([Nina Simone](https://www.youtube.com/watch?v=oHRNrgDIJfo), [Lou Reed](https://www.youtube.com/watch?v=KisHhIRihMY), [The Kinks](https://www.youtube.com/watch?v=yFWJmPXY3pw)).
 He waters his plants, finishes a book each week ([highbrow stuff like Faulkner](https://www.goodreads.com/book/show/146559.The_Wild_Palms)).
 He develops his film on the weekend.
 It’s all so deliberate, disciplined - and for him, there’s nothing performative about it.
 It’s entirely intentional.

 <figure>
   <img src="/perfect-days-2.webp" alt="Perfect Days - Hirayami reading" />
   <figcaption><i>There is something sacred in the ritual of discipline and in showing up for your own life.</i></figcaption>
 </figure>

 We talked about how one of Eric’s friends - someone we both know from high school - had also watched it based on his recommendation.
 He’s someone who really does live simply but is also very disciplined.
-Genuinely minimalist, and he sticks to his routines.
+Genuinely minimalist, he sticks to his routines.
 His life is repetitive and probably quite ordinary in some regards, but he works very hard on his personal projects and interests, often getting completely absorbed in them.
 And he said the movie bored him because it felt like watching himself go through the motions.

 That stuck with me.
 Because maybe *Perfect Days* isn’t meant for people like him.
 I think it resonates more with those of us who are stressed, overstimulated, burnt out, for those for whom this life feels aspirational.
 It’s a daydream about living slow because we’re moving too fast to appreciate it; or we’re too distracted, undisciplined, and overstimulated to build a life that actually allows for that kind of stillness.